 The main risk factors for prostate cancer are as follows:

 - Age: Initially the size of a walnut, the organ gradually increases in size with age.
-The incidence rate peaks in men aged 70 to 79.

 - Ethnic origin: This cancer affects more men of African and Caribbean origin.
 Men of Asian origin are less affected.